 Research on college women also suggests that women who are threatened after drinking have less belief in their ability to resist their attacker and also blame themselves more during the rape.
 Sadly, these factors are both associated with less effective resistance to rape 3.
 5.

-Colleges and universities place women at particularly high risk of being raped.
+Colleges and universities place women at a particularly high risk of being raped.
 Students want to be free and enjoy their college years, but also haven‘t always developed the skills necessary to protect themselves.
-Here is a short list of tips that are designed to get you thinking on how best to protect yourself in high risk situations.
+Here is a short list of tips that are designed to get you thinking about how best to protect yourself in high-risk situations.

 - Do not trust people because you know them – more on this in the next blog.